Quick/Quick/Documentation/en-us/TestOrdering.md

 ## Why specify an order if random ordering is recommended?

 This is done primarily to maintain expectations with how XCTest tests are run.
-This ordering of tests is how most people expect Quick tests to run, and by using the "Randomize Execution Order" option of test plans, we are also maintaining compatibility with XCTest-based tests you may have.
+Additionally, this ordering of tests is the order most people expect Quick tests to run in.
+Additionally, there are some cases where it's necessary, if not recommended, for tests to run in a specific order.
+In that case, it's better to define an order than to always randomize it.